Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 Average Winter Temperatures in Savannah

+Like many other Southern cities, Savannah doesn’t get too cold in the winter, with temperatures rarely dipping below freezing.
 However, there is a lot of moisture in the air, making Savannah feel colder than it actually is.

 Here are the average temperatures each month during the winter:

-• Savannah in December: high: 64°F, low: 45°F
+- Savannah in December: high: 64°F, low: 45°F

-• Savannah in January: high: 61°F, low: 41°F
+- Savannah in January: high: 61°F, low: 41°F

-• Savannah in February: high: 64°F, low: 45°F
+- Savannah in February: high: 64°F, low: 45°F

-• Savannah in March: high: 70°F, low: 50°F
+- Savannah in March: high: 70°F, low: 50°F

-Does it Snow in Savannah?
+Does it snow in Savannah?

-Savannah has an average of zero inches of snow every year, meaning that it’s not quite the place to visit if you want a winter wonderland.
+For the most part, you will see sunny skies in Savannah, with a few days of rain and overcast weather.
+Savannah has an average of zero inches of snow every year (woohoo!), meaning that it’s not quite the place to visit if you want a winter wonderland.

 With that being said, you might experience icy conditions some days, and the lack of snow doesn’t mean that the city lacks in its wintry spirit.